jason-xxl/methodman/README.md

 ## Why introduce this tool?

 I find most of dependency injection approaches in Go require significant boiletplate codes to get it work.
-By default it will introdude code structure change (adding dep as extra param) and even logic change, which could potentially make the code much more complex than it should be.
-And it could be even more complex if the target lib is a 3rdparty libs that doesn't support mocking.
-So for these reasons I need a tool that can enable mocking with **minimal code change**, and wrote this tool.
+Remembering the time you extract your implementation into interface, use code-gen tools to generate mock type, and change your func signature to receive depenency by adding extra params?
+These changes are more complex than it should be, especially when you have a large codebase to work on.
+Sometimes, it could be even more complex when the target lib is a 3rdparty lib and it just doesn't support mocking.

+All these problems lead me to rethink why and how we mock.
+When we follow the traditional way to create an extra interface to allow mocking, why not just reuse the method signature as the interface?
+If I can directly inject a certain method and force it to return what I want, why I need to create extra interface, and maintain extra mock types?

+So I found it's possible to build a tool that can enable **mocking on certain method** with **minimal code change**.
 I like to keep my code as clean / simple / readable as possible.
+And methodman is it.
+Comparing to most mocking solutions out there, methodman can mock whatever methods it can modify, with almost zero boilerplate code.

-As extra features,
+As extra features, it

 - supports parallel unittest.
 Mocking in one goroutine is invisible in another goroutine.
 - supports mocking with a temporary func, which could be useful for simulating timeout, panic, mock with internal state (via closure), or any other kind of side-effects.